 A Home for Harpy Eagles

 Harpy Eagles also call Pipeline Road their home.
-For a decade in the early 2000s, The Peregrine Fund released captive-bred Harpy Eagles into Soberania National Park, using Pipeline Road as a home base.
-Most were moved to larger forested areas in Panama once they became independent and were hunting on their own.
+Between 2000 and 2009, The Peregrine Fund released captive-bred Harpy Eagles into Soberania National Park.
+Pipeline Road served as the release site.
+Biologists relocated most of them to larger forested areas in Panama once they became independent and were hunting on their own.
 However, there are still potentially several Harpies that call Pipeline Road and the forests of Soberania National Park their home.
-One individual, a wild bird from Darien that was injured, recovered and released along Pipeline Road in 2009 still makes appearances around the Panama Rainforest Discovery Center and other parts of the park.
+One individual, a wild bird from Darien, that was injured, recovered and released along Pipeline Road in 2009 still makes appearances around the Panama Rainforest Discovery Center and other parts of the park.
 Keep an eye out for her and others on your walks down Pipeline!

 What About the Pipeline Now?